Rivermate | Mexico landscape

 Working Time Recording Obligations

-Employers in Mexico have a legal obligation to maintain accurate records of employees' working hours, including regular hours, overtime, and rest periods.
-These records are essential for demonstrating compliance with labor laws and resolving any potential disputes.
+Employers in Mexico have a legal obligation to maintain records of their employees' working hours.
+These records serve as proof of compliance with labor laws regarding maximum hours, overtime, and rest periods.

 Martijn